80+ Unique Things to Do in California (Hidden Gems & Cool Places)

 As a big fan of famous drag queen Trixie Mattel, I was delighted when she created the Trixie Motel in Palm Springs.
 It’s a small motel that has been fully redesigned into a Barbie-like paradise with pink paint, loud patterns, and custom furniture.

-You must be a motel guest to use the pool and sit in the pool chairs, but anyone can visit the lounge to order drinks and snacks!
+You must be a motel guest or purchase a pass to use the pool and sit in the pool chairs, but anyone can visit the lounge to order drinks and snacks!

 Spot the Volkswagen Spider Sculpture in Palm Springs